rh-pires/git-and-github/git_remote_repositories.md

 ## Some Nomenclature

+**Fork**: a remote repository that is a copy of another repository.
+In GitHub (and in other VCSs) forks are used so that individuals and teams can independently work on projects after which they submit their changes to the original repository by issuing a "pull request".

+**Pull Request**: Is the mechanism by which someone working on a copy of a remote repository (a fork) can request the owner of the original remote repository to evaluate a set of new changes to be included in the original remote repository.

 **Origin**: An _alias_ on the local machine to refer to the remote repository associated with a git directory.
 It harbors the URL to a remote repository to which a project is connected to.
 Typically we speak of a single repository from which to _fetch_ data from and _push_ data to, but they can also be specified to be different.

 ## How to locally configure a remote repo